 Over the past several decades, physicians graduating from medical school are increasingly diverse and come from a wide range of ethnicities, religions, and world views.
-This level of diversity in our healthcare system is an achievement and reflective of American society in general.
+This level of diversity in our healthcare system is an achievement.
 But a diverse workplace doesn’t necessarily mean an inclusive one, and that is an important distinction.
-An inclusive environment is supported by a workplace culture where the collective group of employees all feel welcome, valued, and included.
+An inclusive environment is supported by a workplace culture where the collective group of employees all feel welcomed, valued, and included.
 With the role that culture plays in retention, let’s review some strategies that will contribute to a more inclusive work environment.

 Instill a top-down approach.

 In healthcare organizations where the executives and other higher-level administrators are too far removed from what is happening in the trenches, there is no way of gaining a full appreciation of the actual workplace culture that exists.
 A prime example of this was illustrated in the results of a study conducted by Jackson Physician Search, where significant differences were found in how executives and physicians rated their workplace culture.
 For example, in response to a statement about physicians always being treated with respect, only 48% of physicians agreed versus 78% of the executives.
 Administrators and other leaders have to be personally invested in fostering a culture of inclusion and engagement in their organization.

 It’s more than a one-hour sensitivity training.